10.5-inch iPad Pro full review

 Finally, we put that twelve-core GPU through its paces on the GFXBench Metal graphical benchmark.
 The iPad Pro 10.5in averaged 60.00fps (in the T-Rex onscreen component of the test), 56.54fps (Manhattan onscreen) and 42.22fps (Manhattan 3.1).

-Remember that these scintillating test results are not necessarily representative of what you'll experience in the real world.
-It's true that we haven't found a game that can tax the new iPad's graphical capabilities, for example, but that's true for last year's Pro as well; this is a future-proofing exercise, and a green light to Apple's app developer partners to build software that relies on more advanced hardware.
+Remember that all of these scintillating test results are not necessarily representative of what you'll experience in the real world.
+We haven't found a game that can tax either the 2017 or 2018 iPad's graphical capabilities; this is a future-proofing exercise, and a green light to Apple's app developer partners to build software that relies on more advanced hardware.

-Apple's next-generation iPad Pro also features an upgraded 120Hz display.
-(For reference, existing models of iPhone and iPad max out at 60Hz.)
+The device also features an upgraded 120Hz display.
+(For reference, previous models of iPhone and iPad maxed out at 60Hz.)

 The higher the refresh rate, the more frames the display can process every second: a 60Hz display can process up to 60 frames per second, while a 120Hz display can offer double the amount at 120 frames per second.
 It's why some PC gamers opt for a 144Hz display.

-The new iPad gets the newer True Tone display that was featured on the 9.7in Pro but was denied to the 12.9 when it launched.
+The 10.5in iPad gets the newer True Tone display that was featured on the 9.7in Pro but was denied to the 12.9 when it launched.